top of page

 • Duty boots allowance

-• Comprehensive physical examinations
+• Comprehensive County physical examinations

 COMMITMENT

-• Volunteer at least 20 hours per month/240 hours per year, including completion of mandatory refresher/re-certification training (this does not include the intensive training for EMT-B and fire fighter certification)
+• Volunteer at least 20 hours per month/240 hours per year, including completion of mandatory refresher/re-certification training.
+(This does not include the intensive training for EMT-B and fire fighter certification.)

 ARE YOU READY?